wilsonjck1/p01.1/README.md

 # Problems

-This problem set contains two files that you need to make amendments to and complete:
+This problem set contains two files that you need to make amendments to:

 [ ] six_or_bust.py

 [ ] bobs_change.py

 # Using Git & Github